Microsoft Security • Defender • Endpoint • Email • Signal

 Microsoft Defender

-Microsoft Defender can be one of the strongest parts of a modern security stack — if Defender for Endpoint, Defender for Office 365, Defender XDR, identity signal, and alert response are tuned properly.
-GEMXIT helps organisations turn Defender from “something we own” into something that improves visibility, investigation quality, and real-world risk reduction.
+Microsoft Defender can be one of the strongest parts of a modern security stack when Defender for Endpoint, Defender for Office 365, Defender XDR, identity signals and incident response are configured to work together.
+GEMXIT helps organisations turn Defender from “something we own” into an operational security capability that improves visibility, investigation quality and measurable risk reduction.

 Microsoft Defender visibility